zoxpx/pxdocs/content/cloud-references/migration/migration-stork.md

 1. Install portworx and stork on 2 clusters using the above images

-2. On the destination cluster, run the following commands from one of the Portworx nodes (steps (a) and (b) will not be required in the future)
+2. On the destination cluster, run the following commands from one of the Portworx nodes (steps (1) and (2) will not be required in the future)

   1. Create a volume for the objectstore: ```/opt/pwx/bin/pxctl volume create --size 100 objectstore```